 Practicalities

-We stayed at Douglas Guest House, which is a simple, but clean and centrally located budget option located at the southern end of Bay Street.
-They don’t have a website but you can call them at 767-445-5253 to make a reservation.
-Another affordable place would be Louislyn Apartments.
+We stayed at Douglas Guest House, which is a simple, but clean and centrally located budget option at the southern end of Bay Street.
+They don’t have a website, but you can call them at 767-445-5253 to make a reservation.
+Another cheapish place would be Louislyn Apartments.

-At the top-end – not only in the area, but the entire island – Secret Bay is Dominica’s number one luxury resort and has a stellar reputation.
+At the top-end – not only in the area, but the entire island – you have Secret Bay, which is Dominica’s number one luxury resort with a stellar reputation.
 It’s located about 5 km south of Portsmouth.
-You can find more options in the map above.

-There are plenty of small restaurants serving tasty and affordable local food along Bay Street, which is the road running parallel to the coast.
+There are plenty of small restaurants with good, affordable food along Bay Street, which is the road that runs parallel to the coast.
 Otherwise, there are also some small supermarkets and grocery stores along the same road.

 Calibishie, a beautiful village by the sea and home to the amazing Hampstead Beach